-MAJOR BUSINESS HAPPENINGS, DEVELOPMENTS AND ECONOMIC TRENDS IN METRO ORLANDO
+MAJOR BUSINESS HAPPENINGS, DEVELOPMENTS AND ECONOMIC TRENDS IN ORLANDO

-Metro Orlando has become a hub for corporate division, association and U.S. operations headquarters.
+Orlando has become a hub for corporate division, association and U.S. operations headquarters.
+Science

-Science Applications International Corporation, Lockheed Martin, Northrop Grumman, Siemens Energy Inc.,
+Applications International Corporation (SAIC), Lockheed Martin, Northrop Grumman, Siemens Energy Inc.,

-Mitsubishi Power Systems Americas, AAA, Darden Restaurants, HD Supply, L-3 Communications’ Advanced Laser
+Mitsubishi Hitachi Power Systems Americas, AAA, Darden Restaurants, HD Supply, L-3 Communications’ Advanced

-Systems Technology, Electronic Arts’ Tiburon Studios, Ruth's Chris Steak House, the Amateur Athletic Union,
+Laser Systems Technology, Electronic Arts’ EA Tiburon, Ruth's Chris Steak House, the Amateur Athletic Union,

 international simulation companies Adacel and Indra Systems’ U.S. operations all call Orlando home and praise